LoCoS

 LoCoS (short for Lovers Communication System) is a pictorial language developed by Yukio Ota of Japan in 1964.
 It was meant as communication for the deaf and mute as well as for the illiterate.
 It is a universal and simple language, and as Ota put it, "It should emphasize the importance of communication among all the people of all the countries of the world."

 Symbols

-There are 8 major symbols in LoCoS.
-There is the Sun or day, represented by a circle.
-There is man, represented by a ring shape.
-There is a thing, represented by a square.
-There is thought, represented by a triangle with a slightly cut off top.
-There is feeling, represented by a heart.
-There is land or place, represented by a low straight line.
-There the question indicator, a question mark.
-There is, lastly, a point or existence, represented by a single point.
+There are eight major symbols in LoCoS.

 Words

 Words are made by combining different symbols in different ways.
-For example if you put a dot inside a circle it will represent today, or if you put a fish in a ring shape it will be a fisherman.
+For example if you put a dot inside a circle it will represent today, or if you put a fish in an open ring shape it will be a fisherman.

 There are around 80 words that are official according to Yukio Ota.
 Words can be created as long as they follow the basic word syntax.

 Sentences

-Sentences are formed by a combination of certain words.
-There are three rows that you use when writing sentences.
-The middle row is used for the core words (nouns, verbs, and direct/indirect objects).
-The top row is used to modify verbs with adverbs.
-The bottom row is used to modify nouns using adjectives.
+It was very nice to meet you.

+It is sad you could not stay longer.

+But this short stay was very interesting.

+We learnt a lot from you.